oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 domain1-managed-server2                      1/1       Running   0          8m
 ```

-### Verify services
+### Verify the services

-The following command can be used to see the services for the domain:
+Use the following command to see the services for the domain:

 ```
 kubectl get services -n NAMESPACE